Creating an Eval

 Preview

-The Preview tab renders the task as it will appear to model builders, including formatted markdown and any attached reference files.
+The Preview tab renders the task as it will appear to model builders, including formatted markdown, reference files, tools, and (for agentic evals) environment configuration.

 Create the Eval Dataset